RemiHurstel/Macroeconometrics-and-Machine-Learning/README.md

 # Random Forest for Inflation Forecasting

-This project has been realized by Victor Francey and Rémi Hurstel for the course of ***Macroeconometrics and Machine Learning*** from Professor Simoni.
+This project has been realized by Victor Francey and Rémi Hurstel for the course ***Macroeconometrics and Machine Learning*** of Professor Anna Simoni.

 ## Installation